 - 44.A.
-Exemption: Consultancy, contract work or work for hire projects.
+Clarification: Consultancy, contract work or work for hire projects.

 - 44.C.
 Clarification: Just because I never intend on going through with any scheme for conquering the world due to appropriate levels of laziness and a deep dislike of paperwork doesn’t mean I should let myself randomly generate plans for conquering the world.
 Particularly not since I write strategy books in my spare time, and I apply the S.M.A.R.T. principles to the draft notes for taking over the world.
 Specific, measurable, achievable, realistic and timetabled are not words most people want to hear in the same context as “World domination” and “$tephen”.